 In the directions where natural forest does not exist, there is need for creating green belt of adequate width as an effective dust and sight curtain in the periphery of mining area.
-The trees planted in the green belt area shall act as buffers and shock absorber against dusts, noise and stone flying.
-The trees in the green belt will be tall, wind firm, broad leaved and evergreen.

 A green belt of adequate width on either side of the haul road will be raised and the existing vegetation will be protected.
-The plants will be raised at spacing of 2.0x2.0 metre.